Dodgers force World Series Game 7

 But the Dodgers got to Verlander, the former Detroit Tigers ace, in the bottom of the sixth with an RBI double by Chris Taylor and an RBI sacrifice fly by Corey Seager.

 Joc Pederson added a solo home run off Astros reliever Joe Musgrove in the bottom of the seventh.
+It's Pederson's third home run of the World Series.

 Verlander went six innings, allowing two runs on three hits, striking out nine.